AI Security Guide

 Core Kubernetes Concepts for ML Deployment:

-A practical deployment involves creating YAML manifest files that declare these resources.
-For example, to deploy a containerized model service:
+A practical deployment involves creating YAML manifest files.
+These declare resources.
+For example, deploying a containerized model service:

 deployment.yaml: